Don Pooley

-Sheldon George "Don" Pooley, Jr. (born August 27, 1951) is an American professional golfer who has won tournaments on both the PGA Tour and the Champions Tour.
+Sheldon George "Don" Pooley Jr. (born August 27, 1951) is an American professional golfer.
+He has won tournaments on both the PGA Tour and the Champions Tour.

+Early life and amateur career

 Pooley was born in Phoenix, Arizona.
 He grew up in Riverside, California.
 He attended the University of Arizona in Tucson, where he was a member of the golf team.

+Professional career

-He turned pro in 1973.
+Pooley turned pro in 1973.
 Despite winning the 1980 B.C.
 Open and the 1987 Memorial Tournament, Pooley is probably best remembered in his PGA Tour career for his dramatic million-dollar hole-in-one at the 1987 Bay Hill Classic.
 Pooley received $500,000 as did Arnold Palmer Hospital for Children and Women in Orlando, Florida because of this once-in-a-lifetime shot.
 In 1985, he won the Vardon Trophy, awarded annually by the PGA to the Tour leader in scoring average.
-His best finish in a major was T-5 in consecutive major championships – the 1987 PGA Championship and the 1988 Masters Tournament.
+His best finish in a major was T-5 in consecutive major championships: the 1987 PGA Championship and the 1988 Masters Tournament.

 Late in his PGA Tour career, Pooley began to experience many debilitating ailments, and missed several years of playing time as a result; however, he enjoyed a resurgence in his career after turning 50 in August 2001 when he began play on the Champions Tour.
 The biggest win in his golf career was his first on the Champions Tour.
 In 2002, he won on the biggest stage in men's senior golf, the U.S. Senior Open.
 Pooley was inducted into the Pima County (Arizona) Sports Hall of Fame in 2006.